Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Had thought of waiting for the Q5 before going ahead with the X3, glad I didn’t, no talking point/USP (other than the B&O 19 speaker 750watts system) at all.
 Extremely bland looking exteriors and interiors!
 Will definitely undercut the GLC200 and X3 30i Luxury Line in terms of pricing, but the real sales will come once discounts kick in.

-CEF_Beasts is online now (3) Thanks
+CEF_Beasts is offline (3) Thanks

 Old 30th October 2021, 00:56 #12